 Not wanting to sit down at a restaurant, I opted to order some classic Russian food to go.
 Lured into one of the local delis between Brighton 4th and Brighton 6th street (where dining is best and comes with great people watching), I chose a selection of delicacies to eat on the boardwalk.
 The grab bag lunch was full of surprises: a small cup of solianka beef soup, potato and meat-filled pockets called pirozhki, and thick pancakes called oladi served with honey and berry preserves.
 While the flavors were not all immediately welcomed to my americanized palate, I thought it only fitting that my food should be as unpredictable as my surroundings.

 When it comes to nightlife in Brighton there is really only one option: the supper club.
 These establishments are restaurants by day and clubs by night (you can’t drink vodka without a good meal in you) and are host to a range of performances ranging from contortionists to Russian pop singers.
-The most popular of these are The National, Rasputin, Odessa, and Atlantic Oceana.
+The National is a popular spot.

 Some may find the insularity of a place like this unappealing, but without it Brighton Beach would not retain its authenticity, which is what makes it worth the visit.
 Having traveled in Eastern Europe myself I can say with confidence that it is the closest to Russia you can get without a passport.

 The National | 273 Brighton Beach Ave., Brooklyn, NY | 718.646.1225

 Photos: Courtesy of Sean Lavelle.